Texas property owner finds ankle monitor on his roof

 Morales noticed someone had recently moved into the alley on his property, leaving the area trashed.

-He also found an ankle monitor on the roof of his business, with bedding and an area he said looked like someone was living at.
+He also found an ankle monitor on the roof of his business, with bedding and an area he said looked like someone was living.

-Morales said he called police who stopped by to escort someone off his property.
+Morales said he called the police who stopped by to escort someone off his property.

 Morales said an ankle monitor was picked up by a detective, but so far he has not heard who the person was or why they were required to wear the monitoring device.